dignifiedalpaca/blog/README.md

 # Drafts:
 #     - my_article
 smallweb run blog publish my_article
-# Smallblog has moved my_article.md and its companion folder in your posts folder, so it's now pusblished.
+# Smallblog has renamed _my_article.md to my_article.md (without the underscore), so it's now pusblished.
 smallweb run blog archive my_article
-# Smallblog has moved my_article.md and its companion folder in your drafts folder, so it's not public anymore.
+# Smallblog has renamed my_article.md with an underscore, so it's not public anymore.
 smallweb run blog remove my_article
-# Smallblog has removed my_article.md and its companion folder (you can only remove a post from the drafts folder, it's a security mechanism).
+# Smallblog has removed _my_article.md (you can only remove a post from the drafts folder, it's a security mechanism).
 ```

 To know more about the commands, you can run `smallweb run blog --help` or `smallweb run blog help [subcommand]`.

-Note: edit and open commmands are not working yet.
-This should be available with a future smallweb release.
+> [!NOTE] more commands are coming, at least edit and an open.
+This should be available with a future smallblog release.

 ### Adding custom scripts